JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Evaluation Datasets}

-The experimental model is evaluated not only on the validation set of Vimeo-90K Septuplet, but also on other commonly used benchmark datasets, such as DAVIS~\cite{perazzi2016benchmark} and GoPro~\cite{nah2017deep} as previously done in QVI~\cite{xu2019quadratic}. \textbf{Using the same sampling principle, we report PSNR and SSIM~\cite{wang2004image} on 2,849 quintuples generated from DAVIS and 3,012 quintuples with a resized resolution of $480\times854$ from GoPro.}
+The experimental model is evaluated not only on the validation set of the Vimeo-90K Septuplet but also on other commonly used benchmark datasets, such as DAVIS~\cite{perazzi2016benchmark} and GoPro~\cite{nah2017deep} as previously demonstrated in QVI~\cite{xu2019quadratic}. {Using the same sampling principle, we report PSNR and SSIM~\cite{wang2004image} with 2,849 quintuples generated from DAVIS and 3,012 quintuples with a resized resolution of $480\times854$ from GoPro.}